Working With Steel Studs: Metal Stud Framing

 Don’t Lay Track Over a Door Opening

 There are two basic steel framing components: studs and tracks.
 The track functions as the top and bottom plates.
 When you’re metal stud framing, lay out your walls and openings just like you would with wood, but when you install the bottom plate, don’t run the track across the door openings.
 You can’t use your recip saw to cut the opening out later, as you can with wood.
 Concrete screws (Tapcon is one brand) work well to attach the track to concrete.
-Next, check out our list of go-to traditional framing tips.

 How to Cut Metal Framing